Ephphatha/countdown/README.md

  value within 10 (above or below) of the target.

 ## Todo
+* Numbers mode should order results by distance from target so nearest totals are printed last.
 * Implement teaser mode (same as conundrum but could use less than 9 letters)
 * Improve numbers solver efficiency
 * Add validation to numbers mode